-Dress code: Men must wear long pants and women must cover knees and shoulders, though clothes can not be “revealing” in any way.
-Flip flops are also not allowed.
+Dress code: Men must wear long pants and women must cover their knees and shoulders, though clothes can not be “revealing” in any way.
+Flip-flops are also not allowed.

 Wat Arun, also known as the Temple of Dawn, is in my opinion the most beautiful temple in Bangkok.
 Situated on the side of the river, the colorful prang towers elegantly 82 meters above you when you reach it by boat.
 The river taxi stops right by the entrance which makes it easy to access.